rnw10va/BackloggdListExtractor/README.md

 View a Backloggd.com list's source in your browser and then paste it in the blank line underneath the "backloggdWebPage="""" line of code.

-This can be ran in a online interpreter, such as the following: https://www.online-python.com/
+This can be ran in an online interpreter, such as the following: https://www.online-python.com/

 I made this so that backloggd lists can be pasted into random selection wheels, such as the following: https://wheelofnames.com/